ojalaw/Formula_One_Quiz/README.md

 Compressor.io was used to reduce the size of images, this was recommended during validation.

 [Canva](https://www.canva.com/en_gb/)
-Canva design tool was used to increase the exposure on my hero image to ensure it was consistent with the theme of the site.
+Canva design tool was used to edit the image of the tyre for the spinning tyre animation.

 [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
 Google Chrome Dev Tools was used during the testing phase to test the responsiveness of the site and to check for any bugs.